A car loan is a personal loan which has been specifically designed for the purchase of new or used cars.

 A car loan can usually be used to purchase a new or second hand vehicle.
 The age of a second hand vehicle might determine the type of car loan you take out.

-For example, the Heritage Car Loan is great for new or second hand vehicles up to 5 years of age.
-However, if the vehicle you are looking at purchasing is over 5 years of age you will have to apply for another personal loan product, such as our Standard Personal Loan.
+For example, the Heritage Car Loan is great for new or second hand vehicles up to 7 years of age.
+However, if the vehicle you are looking at purchasing is over 7 years of age you will have to apply for our Personal Loan.

 By taking out a fixed rate car loan you can be certain of what your repayments will be.
 This can help you budget accordingly and will save you from worrying about what changes in the interest rate will mean for your monthly spending.